 The Mexican muralist, David Alfaro Siqueiros was one of the first authors to publicly shun the paintbrush, calling the tool an implement of hair and wood in an age of steel.
 Wishing to further investigate the boundaries of painting techniques, the artist established a radical Experimental Workshop in New York City in 1936.
 In such a place, some of the most celebrated names in art history, such as Jackson Pollock, met to pour, airbrush, scrape, splatter pigments, and to incorporate industrial materials into their practice.

-Some of the painting techniques which caught the imagination of the world listed below are products of the rich history of art paintings, and some are true testimonies to the globalized, digitalized, and an isolating world we presently share, so please scroll down and enjoy the alternative painting techniques many love.
+Some of the painting techniques which caught the imagination of the world listed below are products of the rich history of art paintings, and some are true testimonies to the globalized, digitalized, and an isolating world we presently share and experience.

 ALl images used for illustrative purposes only.
 Featured image: Various paintings techniques and tools.
 Images via pinterest.com